Over the past 40 years, over 100 pieces of legislation and statutory instruments have been enacted in order to promote equality in our society.

 Gaelic in East Dunbartonshire

-East Dunbartonshire Council's Gaelic Language Plan 2013-2016, prepared within the framework of the Gaelic Language (Scotland) Act 2005.
-It sets out how we will use Gaelic in the operation of our functions, how we will enable the use of Gaelic when communicating with the public and partners and how we will develop Gaelic.
+The Council has been actively supporting Gaelic learning in the area for over 25 years.
+As a local authority which serves a diverse community, we are committed to developing and supporting our Gaelic-speaking population, learners and parents.
+East Dunbartonshire Council's Gaelic Language Plan 2020-2023, prepared within the framework of the Gaelic Language (Scotland) Act 2005, sets out how we will use Gaelic in the operation of our functions, how we will enable the use of Gaelic when communicating with the public and partners and how we will develop Gaelic.